lloydtorres/hackthenorth-ctf/README.md

 ### ./python-scripts/securehash

 This was the securehash program provided during the CTF.
 This is not by me, but my scripts rely on it.

+### ./ctf2/decypher.py

+This script was used for the second Hack the North CTF ([read about it here](http://lloydtorres.com/log/more-hacks-hack-the-north-ctf-two/)).
+The script reads through the file grid1to26 and decrypts it based on the method described in the CTF Two log post.
+It then uses
+NumPy to change the basis of the specified vectors, then uses the changed vectors to find the password from the grid.

+### ./ctf2/grid1to26

+The grid that decypher reads and decrypts.
+This was provided by the CTF admins.